bjasinsk/cars-rest-api/README.md

 Repository intended for the project which is a simple REST API - a basic database of car makes and models working with an external API.

-Project requires python version 3.10
+Project requires python version 3.10.
+Project runs locally on port 8000.

 # 1. Launching the project